Factorized Blank Thresholding for Improved Runtime Efficiency of Neural Transducers

 \section{Abstract}

 We show how factoring the RNN-T's output distribution can significantly reduce the computation cost and power consumption for on-device ASR inference with no loss in accuracy.
 With the rise in popularity of neural-transducer type models like the RNN-T for on-device ASR, optimizing RNN-T's runtime efficiency is of great interest.
 While previous work has primarily focused on the optimization of RNN-T's acoustic encoder and predictor, this paper focuses the attention on the joiner.
 We show that despite being only a small part of RNN-T, the joiner has a large impact on the overall model's runtime efficiency.
-We propose to factorize the joiner into blank and non-blank portions for the purpose of skipping the more expensive non-blank computation when the blank probability exceeds a certain threshold.
+We propose to utilize HAT-style joiner factorization for the purpose of skipping the more expensive non-blank computation when the blank probability exceeds a certain threshold.
 Since the blank probability can be computed very efficiently and the RNN-T output is dominated by blanks, our proposed method leads to a 26-30\% decoding speed-up and 43-53\% reduction in on-device power consumption, all the while incurring no accuracy degradation and being relatively simple to implement.